 Matthew (He/Him) is a Writer, Programmer, Teacher, and Game Designer based in Melbourne.

 He completed his undergraduate degree in Computer Science at Swinburne University of Technology in 2021.
 Matthew previously worked at Firemonkeys as a Game Designer, working on Need For Speed: No Limits.
-He is now one-half of the indie game studio Toot Games (funded by VicScreen).
+He is now one-half of the indie game studio Toot Games (funded by VicScreen & Screen Australia).

 Matthew has worked with the City of Melbourne to produce Design Your Own Indie Game - a series of free workshops teaching beginners the fundamentals of hobby game development.
 In 2024 Matthew completed a games commision contract making an educational game for Swinburne’s Journalism & PR degrees.
 In 2022 he completed a residency at The Arcade Melbourne, working independently as a part of their South Melbourne Residency Tenure program.